build-on-aws/content/posts/databases-vs-datawarehouse-vs-datalake/index.md

 ---
-title: "Datalake vs Data warehouse vs Databases: Which Meets Your Storage Needs?"
+title: "Data Lake vs Data Warehouse vs Databases: Which Meets Your Storage Needs?"
 description: Databases, Data warehouses, and Data Lakes all have different purposes and use-cases, but understanding those differences isn't always easy.
 Here's a quick guide to help you navigate the sometimes-confusing world of cloud storage.
 tags:
   - databases
   - data warehouse
-  - datalake
+  - data lake
   - storage
   - cloud
 authorGithubAlias: agaankus